Josiah-tan/plover-vim/README.md

 ## Josiah_modifier

 ### how does this module work?

+- This is basically Emily modifiers, but it supports extra functionality
-- so basically we remap these right hand fingerspelling commands it to left hand versions:
+- The main idea is to remap these right hand fingerspelling commands to the left hand versions:

 | Letter | Old Version | New Remapped |
 |--------|-------------|--------------|